MohammadRezaAnsari/MohammadRezaAnsari/README.md

 ### 🌟 **Professional Experience**

 - **iOS Developer | Technical Consultant, IntRest**
-  - Developed a health food app using VIPER architecture
+  - Spearheaded the development of a health food app from concept to deployment.
+  - Utilized VIPER architecture to improve code modularity and scalability.
-  - Integrated Stripe for secure payments and improved app maintainability
+  - Integrated Stripe for secure payment handling and optimized app performance.
+  - Refactored core components into reusable modules for easier maintenance.

 - **iOS Developer, OrchidPharmed | Axon**
-  - Worked on EMR/PHR applications using MVVM architecture
+  - Led the development of EMR and PHR applications using MVVM architecture.
+  - Designed a seamless no-loading user interface powered by the Repository pattern.
-  - Created a no-loading UI and implemented best practices like Dependency Inversion
+  - Implemented best practices for Dependency Inversion and mentored junior developers.
+  - Customized SwiftLint rules to enforce coding standards and consistency across the team.

 - **iOS Developer, Bdood bikes Co.**
-  - Developed a new bike-sharing app in 2 months with MVVM and RxSwift
+  - Built a city-wide bike-sharing app using MVVM and RxSwift.
+  - Conducted real-world testing to ensure smooth Bluetooth integration with Bdood bikes.

 - **iOS Developer, OJ World Co.**
-  - Optimized app performance by reducing compile time from 5 minutes to 10 seconds
+  - Re-architected an existing app from MVC to MVVM, cutting compile times by over 90%.
+  - Enhanced app performance and added new features like live broadcasting.

 ---